Building RedwoodJS E-commerce Apps with Shopify and StepZen

 [00:34:31.28] - Lucia Cerchie All right, so what do we just

-[00:34:34.18] - Anthony Campolo go change that in your EMV file, restart the server and we should be good to go.
-What's happening right now is we're making sure that the Redwood API and the Stepzen API are understanding each other.
-The way you do that is with the keys that you get from Stepzen.
-And what's cool though, is that what we're doing here may seem a little complicated, but if you've ever worked in this workflow with API keys and managing multiple services with different keys, you can get to dozens of keys.
-Right now we're managing two.
-That's pretty nice.
-It's really.
-It's about getting all these keys down to a much more manageable amount.
-Is very nice.
-All right, so why don't you go ahead, you're on it.
+go change that in your .env file, restart the server, and we should be good to go.
+What's happening right now is we're making sure that the Redwood API and the StepZen API are understanding each other.
+The way you do that is with the keys that you get from StepZen.
+And what's cool, though, is that what we're doing here may seem a little complicated, but if you've ever worked in this workflow with API keys and managing multiple services with different keys, you can get to dozens of keys.
+Right now we're managing two, and that's pretty nice.
+It's really about getting all these keys down to a much more manageable amount.
+All right, so why don't you go ahead.
+You're on it.

 [00:35:26.25] - Lucia Cerchie Then we'll go to 11.
 Yay, it's there.
 That's our data coming back from Shopify.

-[00:36:39.27] - Lucia Cerchie Close that, scroll down to that.
-And I'm going to run that in my VS code.
+[00:36:39.27] - Lucia Cerchie Close that, scroll down to that, and I'm going to run that in my VS Code.

-[00:36:46.15] - Anthony Campolo So now we are thoroughly in Redwood world.
-Now this is all Redwood isms.
-We're not changing anything or ripping out anything or doing anything crazy.
-Because Redwood already speaks GraphQL.
-So Redwood's front end already has everything you could ever want to make GraphQL queries.
+So now we are thoroughly in Redwood world.
+This is all Redwood-isms.
+We're not changing anything or ripping out anything or doing anything crazy, because Redwood already speaks GraphQL.
+Redwood's front end already has everything you could ever want to make GraphQL queries.
 And this is going to include something called a cell, which is a very specific convention that Redwood has created that makes your data fetching declarative.
-That's going to go into components and then product cell, product cell.
-And then let's take a second, just kind of look at this enclosure terminal also, because this is a bit much to parse here.
-So back to that query being a string we're just throwing around you now.
-See, this query is the third time we've seen the query.
-First we set this query in Postman, then we sent the query through Redwood API Graph Collider.
-Now we're sending the query from our front end to our Redwood API.
-Now what's really cool though is that Redwood is handling the response in the sense of it's going to handle whether you're getting a failure back or whether you actually got a success and you got the data.
+That's going to go into components, and then ProductsCell, ProductsCell.
+Then let's take a second to just kind of look at this.
+Go ahead and close your terminal also, because this is a bit much to parse here.
+So back to that query being a string we're just throwing around: you now see this query for the third time.
+First we set this query in Postman, then we sent the query through the Redwood API GraphQL handler, and now we're sending the query from our front end to our Redwood API.
+Now what's really cool, though, is that Redwood is handling the response in the sense that it's going to handle whether you're getting a failure back or whether you actually got a success and got the data.

 [00:38:24.06] - Lucia Cerchie Make sure this is all saved.

-[00:38:29.19] - Anthony Campolo Still in web Web src.
-Close up that API one still web and then src and then pages and then homepage.
-Yeah, that's why usually the pages is what almost everyone usually starts with.
-But I'm running backwards here.
-We're going to import.
-I almost said blog post Cell because I've done this so many times in the tutorial.
+Still in web, web/src.
+Close up that API one.
+Still web, and then src, and then pages, and then HomePage.
+Yeah, that's why usually the pages are what almost everyone usually starts with, but I'm running backwards here.
+We're going to import - I almost said BlogPostCell because I've done this so many times in the tutorial.
 Okay, so we're going to import.
-So no, no strings or anything like that.
-It's just going to be.
-I think it's Product Cell is the name.
-So import Product Cell from SRC forward slash and then that'll be in strings and then src forward slash.
-Components products sell.
-In the return, you're just going to return a single self closing component that is products sell.
-Leave the H1 there actually then just under it.
+No strings or anything like that.
+It's just going to be, I think, ProductsCell is the name.
+So import ProductsCell from src/components/ProductsCell.
+In the return, you're just going to render a single self-closing component that is ProductsCell.
+Leave the h1 there, actually, then just under it.
 You got it.

 [00:39:47.11] - Lucia Cerchie Do we redeploy from here or is this picking it up?

-[00:39:58.15] - Lucia Cerchie This and switch to nighttime.
+[00:39:58.15] - Lucia Cerchie All righty.
+Go into this and switch to nighttime.

 [00:40:03.09] - Anthony Campolo Nailed it.